Accept the person you would rather not be

-Once you balance your positive and negative sides, you can balance your individuality with collective harmony.
+Once you balance your positive and negative sides, you can adjust your individuality with collective harmony.
 Practice mindfulness to turn your mind into an ally.
 Practice integration — find the space between chaos and rigidity.
 Allow room for personal reflection and clarify your mind.
 Integration drives openness.

-I find working with my shadow a rewarding, yet challenging process.
+I find working with my shadow a rewarding yet challenging process.
 Here are some steps to kick off your journey.

 1. Acknowledge the shadow

 Start by observing how you react or judge others.
 People are mirrors; they reflect our shadow when we fail to see it.